niplav/site/about.md

 whether the idea exists already should stop take at most `$\frac{t}{2}$`.

 There are, of course, some texts that were written about existing and well-known ideas.
-These were written mainly for my own enjoyment.
+These were written mainly for my own enjoyment, and because of that I don't use LLM-generated text unless explicitely & clearly designated as such.
+(This holds *mostly* for code as well, but my requirements for transparency there aren't going to be as stringent.)

 ##### Not Really a Blog